-- ➤ Earned a baccalaureate degree from an institution accredited by an organization recognized by the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA).
-If the baccalaureate degree was earned at an unaccredited institution, an accredited post-baccalaureate degree is an acceptable alternative. - Requested that an official transcript be sent directly to Logan from the institution awarding the qualifying entrance degree.
-If the applicant attended multiple institutions, an official transcript must be sent from each institution directly to Logan. - ➤ A Technical Standards acknowledgement form on file. - Earned a minimum cumulative grade point average of a 3.0 on a 4.0 scale in their qualifying bachelor's degree. - o An applicant with qualifying post undergraduate coursework may have those courses and cumulative GPA re-evaluated by the Admissions Committee. - > Completed the prerequisite course work listed below from an accredited institution: - o 24 hours of life and/or physical science - Half of these hours must have labs
+- Earned at least 90 credit hours with preference given to those earning a baccalaureate degree - Credits and degrees earned must accredited by an organization recognized by the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA).
+If the baccalaureate degree was earned at an unaccredited institution, an accredited post-baccalaureate degree is an acceptable alternative. - > Requested that an official transcript be sent directly to Logan from the institution awarding the qualifying entrance degree.
+If the applicant attended multiple institutions, an official transcript must be sent from each institution directly to Logan. - A Technical Standards acknowledgement form on file. - Earned a minimum of a 3.0 on a 4.0 for the best of 90 credits earned with preference given to those earning a cumulative grade point average of a 3.0 on a 4.0 scale in their qualifying bachelor's degree. - An applicant with qualifying post undergraduate coursework may have those courses and cumulative GPA re-evaluated by the Admissions Committee. - Completed the prerequisite course work listed below from an accredited institution: - o 24 hours of life and/or physical science - Half of these hours must have labs